 3.10.
 Preventive maintenance should consist of regularly scheduled inspections, testing, servicing, overhauls and replacement activities.
 Its purpose is to enhance the reliability of equipment, to detect and prevent incipient failures, and to ensure the continuing capability of the research reactor's SSCs to perform their intended functions.
-A list of typical preventive maintenance activities is presented in Annex I.
+A list of typical preventive maintenance activities is presented in

-3.11.
-Preventive maintenance should be performed on SSCs, as follows:

-- (a) As specified by designers and/or manufacturers; - (b) In accordance with regulatory requirements; - (c) As determined by the reactor management4 (e.g. on the basis of safety reviews or operating experience or for other reasons, such as to meet insurance stipulations).

-4 The reactor management comprises members of the operating organization to whom the responsibility and the authority for directing the operation of the research reactor have been assigned.
+Annex I.

-3.12.
-Manufacturers' instructions on preventive maintenance may be modified to reflect experience.
-However, care should be exercised during this process, and the manufacturer should be consulted where necessary.

-3.13.
-Preventive maintenance includes periodic, predictive and planned maintenance activities as follows:

-- (a) Periodic maintenance activities should be accomplished on a routine basis and may include inspections, alignments or calibrations, overhauls and replacement of SSCs. - (b) Predictive maintenance activities should involve continuous or periodic monitoring, where possible, to predict failure of SSCs. - (c) Planned maintenance activities should be performed prior to the degradation or failure of SSCs and may be initiated on the basis of the results of predictive or periodic maintenance, the recommendations of designers and manufacturers, experience or for the reason stated in para.
-3.14.

-3.14.
-Defective SSCs identified during preventive maintenance should undergo proper, timely and adequate repair or replacement.

-3.15.
-In order to predict failures of SSCs, data relating to failures, including root causes, should be collected and stored (see also paras.
-2.33 and 2.35).
+- 3.11.
+Preventive maintenance should be performed on SSCs, as follows: - (a) As specified by designers and/or manufacturers; - (b) In accordance with regulatory requirements; - (c) As determined by the reactor management5 (e.g. on the basis of safety reviews or operating experience or for other reasons, such as to meet insurance stipulations). - 3.12.
+Manufacturers' Manufacturer instructions on preventive maintenance may be modified to reflect experience.
+However, care should be exercised during this process, and the manufacturer should be consulted where necessary. - 3.13.
+Preventive maintenance includes periodic, predictive and planned maintenance activities as follows: - (a) Periodic maintenance activities should be accomplished on a routine basis and may include inspections, alignments-or2 calibrations, overhauls and replacementor replacements of SSCs. - (b) Predictive maintenance activities should involve continuous or periodic monitoring, where possible, to predict the failure of SSCs. - (c) Planned maintenance activities should be performed prior to the degradation or failure of SSCs and may be initiated on the basis of experience, the results of predictive or periodic maintenance, or the recommendations of designers and manufacturers, experience or for the reason stated in para.
+3.14. - 3.14.
+Defective SSCs identified during preventive maintenance should undergo proper, timely and adequate repair or replacement. - 3.15.
+In order to To predict failures of SSCs, data relating to failures, including root causes, should be collected and stored (see also paras- 2.33 -and 2.35).
 These data, usually in the form of reports, should be analysed and used as inputs to the preventive maintenance programme.